Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/02-functions.md

     x = 1
     y = 2
     z = x + y
+    print(z)

 # This line calls the function
 my_new_function()

-# Example function with arguments
+# Example function with "placeholder" values called parameters
-def my_func_with_args(arg1, arg2):
+def my_func_with_params(param1, param2):
-    x = arg1
+    x = param1
-    y = arg2
+    y = param2
+    z = x + y
+    print(z)

-# Calling the function with arguments
+# Calling the function with real values
+# These values are now called arguments
-my_func_with_args(1, 2)
+my_func_with_params(1, 2)

 ```

 ### Why Functions?

 In the last lesson we wrote a series of conditionals to validate and test user input for the "Guess the Number" game.
-At this point, we may be looking at the code and thinking, this looks good, it works, why add functions?
+At this point, we may be looking at the code and thinking, "this looks good.
+It works, so why add functions?"

-Lets say we want to play a different game after we finish playing Guess the Number.
+Let's say we want to play a different game after we finish playing "Guess the Number."
 We could just add the code for the new game after the code that's in the file right now, but then what if we want to change the order of the games?

 We're now looking at moving around big code blocks.
-Then if we change our minds and want to move it back, or add another game (and so on) things quickly get messy.
+Then if we change our minds and want to move it back, or add another game (and so on), things quickly get messy.
 Functions encapsulate code blocks into re-usable chunks that we can then call in whatever order we want.
 They also help us reuse these blocks of code in other programs.

 ## Guess the Number

-Lets build a "Guess the number" function.
+Lets build a "Guess the Number" function.
 This function will:

-1. Read in a number from the user
+1. Take in a number from the user
-1. If the user entered a number:
+1. If the user enters a number:
-    1. Inform the user if their number is lower or higher than the random number at the top of the code above:
+    1. Inform the user if their number is lower or higher than the random number at the top of the code above;
-1. Otherwise if the user entered a non-number, tell them it wasn't a number
+1. Otherwise, if the user entered a non-number as their input, tell them it wasn't a number

-Lets write this code and place it in a function called `guess_the_number`.
+Let's write this code and place it in a function called `guess_the_number`.
 Then call the function at the bottom of the file.

-Try writing this in VS code and then compare your answer to ours below.
+Try writing this in VS Code, and then compare your answer to ours below.

 <details>
 <summary> Our version at this point </summary>